Azure/azure-sdk-for-go/sdk/monitor/query/azmetrics/README.md

 * Go version 1.18 or higher - [Install Go](https://go.dev/doc/install)
 * Azure subscription - [Create a free account][azure_sub]
 * The resource URI of an Azure resource (Storage Account, Key Vault, CosmosDB, etc.) that you plan to monitor
+* Regional endpoint when instantiating the client (for example, "https://westus3.metrics.monitor.azure.com")

 ### Install the packages